3rd-Eden/memcached/README.md

 # Memcached [![Build Status](https://secure.travis-ci.org/3rd-Eden/node-memcached.png?branch=master)](http://travis-ci.org/3rd-Eden/node-memcached)

-`memcached` is a fully featured Memcached client for Node.js. `memcached` is build with scaling, high availability and exceptional performance in mind.
+`memcached` is a fully featured Memcached client for Node.js. `memcached` is built with scaling, high availability and exceptional performance in mind.
 We use consistent hashing to store the data across different nodes.
 Consistent hashing is a scheme that provides a hash table functionality in a way that adding or removing a server node does not significantly change the mapping of